Palang Pracharath Party: State welfare card scandal

 In December, a Yasothon resident alleged that people attempting to collect their state welfare cards were given documentation and forced to join the Party.
 Officials told them that if they refused to join the party, they would not receive state welfare cards.
 However, if they did, they would also be given 100 baht to assist with transportation.

 Palang Pracharath denied any links to state welfare card distribution.
 The Election Commission stated that they were looking into the matter.

 In late January 2019, Nattawut Saikua, a Thai Raksa Chart politician raised concerns about Palang Pracharath using state welfare cards to solicit support from voters.
 He cited several reports of state welfare card owners receiving phone calls from individuals asking them to vote for Palang Pracharath to ensure continued support for the program.
 Nattawut believes that these individuals are either government workers or linked to the government in some manner because of their access to records of card holders.

-In popular culture

-Although Palang Pracharat is a newly established political party, it is quite well-known because of its perceived relationship to Prime Minister Prayut Chan-o-cha and the junta.
-This has resulted in the party being depicted in popular culture and political cartoons.
-In a November 2018 Prachatai cartoon, Palang Pracharath leaders are depicted alongside ousted prime minister Thaksin Shinawatra and current prime minister Prayut Chan-o-cha in a meme format inspired by the musician Drake.
-The cartoon pokes fun at junta supporters' staunch disapproval of Thaksin and Thaksinocracy, while simultaneously approving of Prayut's cabinet and Palang Pracharath leadership consisting of several former Thaksin cabinet ministers such as Somkid Jatusripitak, Suriya Jungrungreangkit, and Somsak Thepsuthin.